 The written word is a powerful thing.

-Writing ideas and concepts makes them concrete in our minds.
+Writing ideas and concepts make them concrete in our minds.
 By seeing or hearing words, we are able to internalize and understand new ideas and allow them to affect our behavior.

 Helen Keller, who for the first 6 years of her life lived without language due to being born blind and deaf, describes awakening to words and communication for the first time: “Suddenly, I knew not how or where or when, my brain felt the impact of another mind and I awoke to language, to knowledge, to love, to the usual concepts of nature, of good and evil!
 I was actually lifted from nothingness to human life.”